This small bathroom and kitchen, built in an historic fishing netshed, is inspired by its context. Photography by Tom Barwick.

 The new freestanding glowing cube illuminates the interior of this mostly unfinished warehouse space, built over the Columbia River.

-In this unique setting, a sensitive response was sought to interact with the existing building and its riparian environment for the most basic of human needs.
+In this unique setting, a sensitive response was sought to interact within the existing building and its riparian environment for the most basic of human needs.

 Materials are intentionally put together in a straight forward and utilitarian manner, much in keeping with the no-nonsense spirit of a fisherman’s work ethic.